justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 1. `public String getLabel(Locale locale);`

     ```java
-    @Overridea
+    @Override
     public String getLabel(Locale locale) {
+        ResourceBundle resourceBundle = ResourceBundleUtil.getBundle("content.Language", locale, getClass());

-        return LanguageUtil.get(locale, "add-a-warning-message");
+        return LanguageUtil.get(resourceBundle, "add-a-warning-message");
     }
     ```

+    > This returns a text label used to describe the low stock activity. `ResourceBundleUtil` is a Liferay class that provides support for multiple locales.
+    >
-    > This returns a text label used to describe the low stock activity.
-Note that, for this to work correctly using `LanguageUtil`, we will need to add the language key ourselves.
+    > Note that, for this to work correctly using `LanguageUtil`, we will need to add the language key ourselves.
 For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).

 ### Create Your Low Stock Activity